 The end goal is to entice your audience, draw them in, and ultimately make them care about your client.
 Over time, it’s key to show that your client has a perspective that is compelling, unique and is generating a huge influence amongst others.

 As noted earlier, PR is storytelling, it’s framing the larger picture and explaining in an artful manner, why is this news?
-The ability to take a client announcement and turn it into a beautifully worded, well written and riveting story is the most essential skill when it comes to PR, and sums up exactly what it is we do.
+The ability for a public relations professional to take a client announcement and turn it into a beautifully worded, well written and riveting story is the most essential skill when it comes to PR, and sums up exactly what it is we do.

-An advantageous way to begin your narrative is by closely following the current news cycle, staying on top of relevant market trends, and knowing why they matter to your client or business.
+An advantageous way to begin your narrative is by closely following the current news cycle, staying on top of relevant market trends, and knowing why they matter to your PR agency client or business.

 Establishing a company as a thought leader in the current news cycle can showcase why they matter, and this all ties back to knowing how to tell the story at hand.

-The communication process can start with thinking, why is your client different?
+The communication process for any public relations professional can start with thinking, why is your client different?

 What do they have to showcase, that other competitors do not?
 Why is this important?